 Last year's lecture was presented by Dr Samuel Myers, Principal Research Scientist at Harvard T.H Chan of School of Public Health and Director of the Planetary Health Alliance, under the title ‘Planetary health: Protecting global health on a rapidly changing planet’.

 To coincide with the lecture, Dr Myers also wrote a manuscript under the same title, which has been published by The Lancet.
 You can access the manuscript on The Lancet website, free of charge following registration, by clicking here.

 Below, the Academy's Vice President (International), Professor George Griffin FMedSci, offers his reflections on the lecture.
-For more information about the lecture series, including past events, please visit this page.

 Dr Myers opened the lecture with the iconic photograph 'Earthrise', taken from lunar orbit by astronaut Bill Anders in 1968, reminding the audience of the Earth's beauty and fragility, and that the amazing technological advancements that have allowed man to walk the moon have also fuelled the worrying expansion of humanity's global ecological footprint.

 Dr Myers continued by describing how impacts arising from human activity, such as pollution, climate change, and overconsumption of the Earth’s natural resources, have led to a rapid decline in biodiversity, increased carbon dioxide concentrations, increased acidification of the oceans, and resulted in the loss of tropical forests.
 These detrimental effects are despite the paradox that increased consumption has, in recent history, been accompanied by improvements in most measures of human health.